 Get to know the common flaws, so you recognize them quickly on test day!

-The AWA prompt will typically be a weak argument.
+The GMAT analytical writing prompt will typically be a weak argument.
 Part of analyzing it will necessarily involve discussing its flaws.
-One of the biggest and most common flaws is a faulty assumption, discussed in greater detail here: http://magoosh.com/gmat/2012/arguments-and-assumptions-on-the-gmat/ .
+One of the biggest and most common flaws is a faulty assumption, discussed in greater detail here: https://magoosh.com/gmat/verbal/critical-reasoning/arguments-and-assumptions-on-the-gmat/ .
 Here is a list of other common flaws in AWA prompts, with example prompts in the OG (page numbers are given in OG 13).

 1) Vague words